 * Hedge fund takes $3.5 bln stake, pushes for change

-* Nestle shares up 4 pct, touch record high
+* Nestle shares up 4 pct, touch record high; L'Oreal up 4 pct

 "Nestle has arguably been lackadaisical and complacent and underperformed its potential," Bernstein analysts said.
 "It might now be stirred into action by an external force."

-The stake is the largest ever taken by the hedge fund, which is run by American investor Dan Loeb and has pressed for change at U.S. internet firm Yahoo and Japan's Sony Corp.
+The stake is the largest ever taken by the New York-based hedge fund run by American investor Dan Loeb, which has pressed for change at U.S. internet firm Yahoo and Japan's Sony Corp .

-The company, which makes coffee, candy, pet food, bottled water and prepared meals, said it was committed to its strategy under new Chief Executive Mark Schneider.
+The company, which is based on the shores of Lake Geneva and makes Nescafe coffee, Maggi noodles and Gerber baby food, said it was committed to its strategy under new Chief Executive Mark Schneider.

 "As always, we keep an open dialogue with all of our shareholders and we remain committed to executing our strategy and creating long-term shareholder value," a Nestle spokesman said.
 "Beyond that, we have no specific comment."

-The first CEO from outside the company in nearly a century, his appointment was seen as an acknowledgement that Nestle needed new thinking.
+The first CEO from outside Nestle in nearly a century, his appointment was seen as an acknowledgement that Nestle needed new thinking.
 He has already scrapped the company's long-standing sales target and said it might sell its U.S. confectionery business, which includes brands such as Baby Ruth and Butterfinger.

 Third Point also recommended Nestle more than double its debt load, as well as sell the L'Oreal stake, in order to generate the capital to buy back stock.

-Vontobel analyst Jean-Philippe Bertschy said Third Point's suggestions echoed proposals made by other shareholders for years.
+Vontobel analyst Jean-Philippe Bertschy said Third Point's suggestions echoed proposals long made by other shareholders.

 "Previous management was not too open to listen to critics," he said.
 "Now with Mr. Schneider, one of his top priorities was to improve shareholder communication and investor relations.
 I think he's listening carefully to what investors are saying."

-Third Point's roughly 40 million shares in Nestle would make it the company's eighth-largest shareholder behind the likes of BlackRock, Norges Bank and Capital World Investors, according to Thomson Reuters data.
+Third Point's roughly 40 million shares in Nestle would make it the company's eighth-largest shareholder, according to Thomson Reuters data.

-(Additional reporting by Parikshit Mishra in Bengaluru; Editing by Mark Potter and Keith Weir)
+(Additional reporting by Simon Jessop and Maiya Keidan in London, Michael Flaherty in New York and Parikshit Mishra in Bengaluru; Editing by Mark Potter and Keith Weir)